• Skip to primary navigation

 Thai Coconut curry in a large pot on the stove

-In this last photo, below, you may notice that it looks redder.
-That’s because after sending home all of the Green Thai Curry with Melody, that night I made myself a batch using the store-bought Red Thai Curry paste which I had bought instead of the green by mistake.
+In this last photo below, you may notice that it looks a little redder.
+That’s because after sending home all of the Green Thai Curry with Melody, that night, I made myself a batch using the store-bought Red Thai Curry paste, which I had bought instead of the green by mistake.
 The red Thai curry is just as tasty and delicious as the green served over brown rice.

 Diane and Melody standing at the kitchen counter